Eman Sharobeem

 Eman Sharobeem is an Egyptian-Australian woman who was known as a women's rights activist and nominated as an Australian of the Year finalist in 2015.
 She was active in the Western Sydney suburbs of Fairfield and Cabramatta focusing on services for women in minority communities, including advocacy to prevent honour killings and freeing girls from forced marriages.
 In 2018, the Independent Commission Against Corruption, an independent corruption commission, ruled that Sharobeem had stolen over $750,000 from the charities she managed and had falsified her qualifications.
-Prior to the ICAC investigation, Sharobeem was widely held as female activist and was appointed to various government advisory boards.
+Prior to the ICAC investigation, Sharobeem was commended for her activism and appointed to various government advisory boards.

 Activism

 Sharobeem's activism focuses on the areas of women's health and underage marriages.
 According to Sharobeem, a small number of child bride cases exist in Australia today.
 Ms Sharobeem's activism was underlined by her personal story of being forced into an arranged marriage at 15-years-old and living through years of domestic abuse before becoming a widow at age 29, however, during the 2017 corruption case against her, the claim Sharobeem was a child bride was discovered to be false.

 Sharobeem was appointed as a member of the NSW Anti-Discrimination Board, the Community Relations Commission (both state government bodies), as well as immigrant women organisational bodies.

 Eman managed two charities, the Immigrant Women's Health Service (IWHS) and the Non-English Speaking Women's Housing Scheme Inc (NESH).